RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Market buy 1 BTC when the price goes below 50,000 USDT
 - Buy 1 BTC at 45,000 USDT when the price goes below 50,000 USDT
-- TO DO: Market buy BTC with 100 USDT, then place an order to sell it for 10% profit
-- TO DO: Market buy 1 BTC with USDT then place a 15% stop loss

 Please note that on Bybit, conditional orders have the desirable property of not utilizing your balance until triggered.
 This allows you to simultaneously place both a take profit and a stop loss order to sell all of your balance, similar to an OCO order but without the automatic cancellation: